thenist/lunaticvibesf/README.md

 The project is still in development stage.
 Please do not expect a bug-free experience.
 Feel free to open issues.

-It is a fork of [Lunatic Vibes](https://github.com/yaasdf/lunaticvibes), a clone of Lunatic Rave 2 (beta3 100201).
+It is a clone of Lunatic Rave 2 (beta3 100201).

-After using LVF, profiles will not be compatible with Lunatic Vibes anymore, so make sure to have backups before moving.
+It is also a fork of [Lunatic Vibes](https://github.com/yaasdf/lunaticvibes).
-Replays set in LVF will not work in Lunatic Vibes either.
+Please note that LVF upgrades user profiles such that they can't be used in original Lunatic Vibes anymore.

 ## Features

 - Multi-threaded update procedure
-- Async input handling
+- Asynchronous input handling
 - Full Unicode support
 - Built-in difficulty table support
 - Mixed skin resolution support (SD, HD, FHD, UHD)